quentinchen727/notes/ECMAScript6.md

         - Ordinary objects: have all the default internal behavior for objects.
         - Exotic objects: have internal behavior that differs from the default in some way.
         - Standard objects: Defined by ES6, such as Array, Date and so on.
         - Build-in Objects: Present in a JS execution environment when a script begins to execute.
 All standard objects are built-in objects.
     - Property initializer shorthand: return { name, age };
     - Concise methods: var person = { name: "Qin", sayName() { console.log(this.name);}};
     - Computed property names: property name containing a space can not be referenced by using dot notation.
 Square brackets allow variables and expression to used inside it. var person = { firstname: 'Q', [lastname]: 'C'}
     - New methods:
         - Object.is() works the same as the === operator. but +0 and -0 is not equal, and NaN and NaN are equal
         - Object.assign() might have other names for the same functionality, such as extend() and mix(). let receivers = Object.assign(supplier, supplier,...)
             Object.assign() doesn't create accessor properties, but only create data propertyies.
-    - Duplicate Object literal property allowed: only the last one counts.
+    - Duplicate Object literal property allowed: `only the last one counts`.
     - Own property enumeration order: affects how properties are returned using Object.getOwnPropertyNames() and Reflect.ownKeys and Object.assign(), but not for in loop and Object.keys(), JSON.stringify()
         1. all numeric keys in ascending order.
         2. all string keys in the order in which they were added to the object.